yosukesakai/Spear_Michrophone_Project/README.md

 - to grow one's environment recognition some richer and ENJOY IT!

 Each project is OPEN SHARED as open source hardware.
-See details on the website of each content.
+See details and licenses on the website of each content.
 Looking foward to see your feedback!!

 ##1.
 Spear Microphone